-Agua Caliente Creek Trail is a 8 mile out and back trail located near Warner Springs, CA that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking and is accessible from November until May.
+Agua Caliente Creek Trail is a 9 mile moderately trafficked out and back trail located near Warner Springs, CA that features beautiful wild flowers and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Pretty, but a security guard at Warner Ranch followed us in his golf card to the edge of the property.
 Was disconcerting.
 Wonder if they harass PCT thruhikers?